 The two app marketplaces have different policies when it comes to gambling apps.
 Google still maintains its strict ban on anything that involves real money gaming, no matter if it’s sports betting, poker, or casino games.
 Apple had a similar restriction in place for years, but it has abolished it – so now iOS users all over the world (except for the US) can download and install native real money gaming apps on their phones or tablets.

-Sports betting is also in Canada a popular pastime, even if in a bit of a gray area, and in many other parts of the world where it is regulated and licensed.
+Sports gaming is also in Canada a popular pastime, even if in a bit of a gray area, and in many other parts of the world where it is regulated and licensed.
 Those seeking to engage in their favorite real money gaming activity can do so on the iPhone, using a native app, but not on Google’s Android, thanks to the developer’s restrictive policies on the matter.

 Developers like the App Store more